HypeCheck

 Lemme Greens Gummies

-Subscription: 15% off for monthly delivery, 20% off for 3-month or 6-month delivery.
-Cancellation policy: 'Pause, update frequency or cancel anytime by logging into your account.'
+Subscription: 15% discount for monthly delivery, 20% discount for 3-month or 6-month delivery.
+Cancel anytime via account dashboard.

 Signals